vasilakisfil/Introspected-REST/README.md

 ### 8.2.
 Deriving the need for a new model
 #### 8.2.1.
 REST is complex
-As we descrined earlier, mixing data with metadata (like hypermedia) leads to increased complexity, for both the server and the client developer.
+As we descrined earlier, mixing data with hypermedia leads to increased complexity, for both the server and the client developer.
-Also, the metadata themselves (like hypermedia) must be tailored for the user role the client acts on behalf of.
+Also, the hypermedia must be tailored for the user role the client acts on behalf of.
 For instance, a user with very basic access role might only have access to retrieving resources and not manipulating them.
 As a result, the hypermedia provided on the response object should reflect that by not providing hypermedia that will lead to unauthorized access.
 In fact, such design is quite difficult to implement and test from the server side.